Smuggle

 and the got value be an int

 ).
 See examples.
-On the other hand, the
+On the

-type.
+expected value type.
 The fields-path string

 operator.